Scroll to navigation

 Defined in header <barrier>

-template<class CompletionFunction = /* see below */> (since C++20)
+template< class CompletionFunction = /* see below */ > (since C++20)

 class barrier;

-A barrier phase consists following steps:
+A barrier phase consists of the following steps:

 1. The expected count is decremented by each call to arrive or arrive_and_drop.

-blocked on the phase synchronization point.
-The end of the completion step
+synchronization point are unblocked.
+The end of the completion step strongly

 3. When the completion step finishes, the expected count is reset to the value